AyushmaanAggarwal/theCounter/ONBOARDING.md

 # Onboarding to the Physicsquad Website!
+> [!TIP]
+> The main website development occurs inside `theCounter` folder.
+You can ignore all the files that end with .lock or .nix, they are used in order to run the server

 ## Branch Explanation
 Each person has a personal branch with their first name, lowercase.
 This is meant for making experimental changes to your version of the code.